God has spoken once, twice I have heard this: that power belongs to God. Psalm 62:11

 15 What was the blessing you enjoyed?
 For I testify to you that, if possible, you would have plucked out your eyes and given them to me.
 16 So then, have I become your enemy by telling you the truth?
 17 They zealously seek you but without good intentions.
 No, they desire to alienate you, that you may seek them.
 18 But it is always good to be zealous for a good cause, and not only when I am present with you.

 19 My little children, of whom I am again in travail until Christ is formed in you— 20 but I could wish to be present with you now, and to change my tone, for I am perplexed about you.

 Hagar and Sarah

-21 Tell me, you that desire to be under the law, don’t you listen to the law?
+21 Tell me, you that desire to be under the law, do you not listen to the law?
 22 For it is written that Abraham had two sons, one by the servant, and one by the free woman.
 23 However, the son by the servant was born according to the flesh, but the son by the free woman was born through promise.
 24 These things contain an allegory, for these are two covenants.
 One is from Mount Sinai, bearing children to bondage, which is Hagar.
 25 For this Hagar is Mount Sinai in Arabia, and answers to the Jerusalem that exists now, for she is in bondage with her children.
-26 But the Jerusalem that is above is free, which is the mother of us all.
+26 But the Jerusalem that is above is free, and she is the mother of us all.
 27 For it is written,

 28 Now we, brothers, as Isaac was, are children of promise.
 29 But as then, he who was born according to the flesh persecuted him who was born according to the Spirit, so also it is now.
 30 However what does the Scripture say?
-“Throw out the servant and her son, for the son of the servant will not inherit with the son of the free woman.”
+Throw the servant and her son out, for the son of the servant will not inherit with the son of the free woman.

 31 So then, brothers, we are not children of a servant, but of the free woman.